[Last updated 29th December, 2018]

 Small variations in results can occur depending on the laboratory and its methods used, as well as the time of day your blood was taken.

-Summary: Normal TSH levels range from 0.4 ‑ 4.0 mIU/L for the average adult.
+Summary: Normal levels range from 0.4 ‑ 4.0 mIU/L for the average adult.

 High TSH Levels

-A TSH reading above 4.0 mIU/L is considered high (elevated).
+A level reading above 4.0 mIU/L is considered high (elevated).

 Common causes of hypothyroidism include an autoimmune disease (known as Hashimoto’s disease), radiation treatment, or surgical removal of the thyroid gland.